Close

 Equilibrium: It's important to understand the need to maintain equilibrium between labor demand and supply.
 For Standard, this does not mean we start the hiring process right before we need staff.
 The HR department works directly with department managers and is fully integrated into our ongoing and upcoming work schedule to help determine future requirements for labor.
 It is based on proactive action, not reaction.

 This internal communication allows planning months in advance (not days or weeks) for the human capital we will need to keep the promises we have made to our commercial clients.
 Promises that are more than just a completion date.
-Promises that can only be kept when every member of every project team has an understanding of Standard’s Core Values and has the experience that will be needed to effectively accomplish their role on that project team.
+Promises can only be kept when every member of every project team has an understanding of Standard’s Core Values and has the experience that will be needed to effectively accomplish their role on that project team.

 Standard’s HR department activities fit into the four stages of HR planning via the following:

-Construction training programs such as those conducted by Associated Builders and Contractors, the American Subcontractor Association and trade training programs conducted by high schools and community colleges are the primary resources available to Standard.
+3. Analysis of the Supply of Human Resources: Construction training programs such as those conducted by Associated Builders and Contractors, the American Subcontractor Association, and trade training programs conducted by high schools and community colleges are the primary resources available to Standard.
 Standard maintains constant contact with these resources.

 Recruitment: In order to effectively maintain equilibrium, the HR department at Standard Exterior Solutions continuously recruits on LinkedIn, through networking and various other efforts.
-The Human Resources department receives resumes from prospective employees, evaluates the resumes, conducts interviews with selected prospective employees and hires the best prospect for the open position; however, if a top performer from a peer company becomes available for hire, we will not hesitate to make the hire, regardless of the workload.
+The Human Resources department receives resumes from prospective employees, evaluates the resumes, conducts interviews with selected prospective employees, and hires the best prospect for the open position; however, if a top performer from a peer company becomes available for hire, we will not hesitate to make the hire, regardless of the workload.
 Hiring strong performers is difficult, so any time one comes along, we hire first, then figure out where the performer can be most productive and place the person on the Accountability Chart.

 Orientation: The HR department at Standard also ensures new employees are properly oriented.
 Orientation responsibilities include: